 Heritage officer with Dublin City Council, Charles Duggan, who oversaw the restoration project, said: “The 10-year long journey to rescue, stabilise and ultimately conserve and adapt 14 Henrietta Street entailed not only the stabilisation of the house due to its serious structural condition, but the preservation and recovery of the fragile traces of human occupation embodied in the fabric and form of the house.
 The conservation of the house and the creation of the museum has been a truly collaborative project; our dedicated design team, led by Shaffrey Architects, GEM Construction, specialist conservationists, researchers, and curators have been guided by conversations with people who lived in tenement flats in this house and on the street.”

-Architect Gráinne Shaffrey of Shaffrey Architects, who led the restoration and conservation work, said: “We are delighted to be being shortlisted for this prestigious prize for European architecture and share this acknowledgement with our colleagues and client who worked closely and generously with us on this very singular project over the years.
+Architect Gráinne Shaffrey of Shaffrey Architects, who led the restoration and conservation work, said: “We are delighted to be shortlisted for this prestigious prize for European architecture and share this acknowledgement with our colleagues and clients who worked closely and generously with us on this very singular project over the years.
 Henrietta Street has been a totem for architecture and urbanism in Dublin, 14 Henrietta Street shows the interwoven nature of architecture, society and culture.
 It has been a privilege and a rich learning ground for us to work in this special place.”

 Commenting on the news, Chief Executive of Dublin City Council Culture Company Iseult Byrne said: “To be recognised by the EU Mies Award jury is a fantastic achievement for 14 Henrietta Street and the team who worked so hard to rescue it.
 This is a story of architectural courage and optimism that has created a new, distinctive museum dedicated to urban social history.
 We are delighted to be shortlisted.”